reposense/RepoSense/docs/ug/cli.md

 <box type="info" seamless>

-* If `--assets` is not specified, Reposense looks for assets in the `./assets` directory.
+* If `--assets` is not specified, RepoSense looks for assets in the `./assets` directory.
 </box>
 </div>